Caring For Your Dog’s Ears… Naturally

 Often, the best approach is a two-pronged attack of holistic treatment and conventional medicines in order to get the situation under control, with just occasional natural remedies being necessary for general maintenance of the ears, thereafter.

-Ear problems often go hand in hand with environmental or food-based allergies and sensitivities, and dogs who are prone to itchy skin and hot spots frequently suffer with ear issues as well.
+Ear problems often go hand in hand with environmental or food-based allergies and sensitivities, and dogs who are prone to itchy skin and hot spots frequently suffer from ear issues as well.
 As with many skin conditions, a problem with the ears may be indicative of some other internal issues going on with another body system.

 Certain types of bacteria and yeast are present naturally, throughout the body including the ears.
 They are part of the balance of life, but when environmental or other factors disrupt the balance, either one can grow out of control and an ‘infection’ results.